Abi Daré

-Abimbola "Abi" Daré is a Nigerian author who now lives in Essex, England.
-In 2018 she won the Bath Novel Award, and was a finalist in the Literary Consultancy Pen Factor 2018.
-Her debut novel The Girl With The Louding Voice was published in 2020.
+Abimbola "Abi" Daré is a Nigerian author and public speaker who now lives in Essex, England.
+In 2018, she won the Bath Novel Award, and was a finalist in the Literary Consultancy Pen Factor 2018.
+Her debut novel The Girl with the Louding Voice was published in 2020 to critical acclaim.

 Biography

 Daré grew up in Lagos, Nigeria, attending the Vivian Fowler Memorial College for Girls, and moved to the UK for her higher education.
 Her mother Teju Somorin was the first female professor of taxation in Nigeria.

-Daré has a degree in law from the University of Wolverhampton, a master's in international project management from Glasgow Caledonian University and a master's in creative writing from Birkbeck.
+Daré has a degree in law from the University of Wolverhampton, a Master's in International project management, graduating as best performing student from Glasgow Caledonian University and a Master's with distinction in creative writing from Birkbeck, University of London.